Your Valuable Ceramic PCB Manufacturer in China

 Why Choose PCBMay for Your Ceramic PCB

-As a professional ceramic PCB manufacturer in China, PCBMay offers different types of ceramic PCBs (printed circuit boards) to meet your demands.
+As a professional ceramic PCB manufacturer in China, PCBMay offers different types of ceramic printed circuit boards to meet your demands.
 Many PCB designers or companies find ceramic PCBs have more advantages than traditional boards made of other materials.
 The advantages are higher operating temperature, lower expansion coefficient, and good thermal conductivities.

-You may not know ceramic PCB very well, in fact, ceramic PCB is one type of metalcore PCBs(printed circuit boards).
-There are three basic substrates to produce ceramic PCB, Aluminum Oxide PCB (Al2O3), Aluminum Nitride(AIN), and BeO.
+You may not know ceramic PCB very well, in fact, it is one type of metalcore PCBs(printed circuit boards).
+There are three basic substrates to produce ceramic printed circuit board, Aluminum Oxide PCB (Al2O3), Aluminum Nitride(AIN), and BeO.

 As an ISO 9001 and 14001 certificated company, PCBMay always puts quality first.
 We strictly follow up on your requirement and offer high-quality ceramic PCB for you.

-When you have any ceramic PCB inquiries, please send them to us.
+When you have any PCB inquiries, please send them to us.